Kangaroux/tf2-docker/README.md

 This repo contains a Docker setup for automatically downloading, updating, and running a TF2 server.

 ## Quickstart
-The first thing you should do is to run the server as-is to make sure it's working properly.
+Start by running `touch server.env`.
+You can leave this file blank for now.

 Run `./tf2.sh` to download and start the server.
 Once the download has completed, you should see the message ` >> Starting server`.
 If you're running this on your local machine you should also see the server appear under the LAN tab of the server browser.

-The server files are in a `data/` directory.
+The server volume is mounted to `data/`.
 You'll probably want `data/tf/` which has things like `cfg`, `maps`, etc.

 ## Accessing the Console
 ```bash